-Staging corn plants correctly is essential for understanding and assessing crop development, and when make herbicide, fungicide, and fertility applications and recommendations.
-It is important to know the difference between each method as different companies use different methods to make application recommendations.
+Staging corn plants correctly is essential for understanding and assessing crop development.
+Your staging method will also affect when you make herbicide, fungicide, and fertility applications and recommendations.
+It is also important to know the difference between the methods as different companies use different methods to make application recommendations.

 Before discussing the methods of staging corn, it is critical to mention that the first leaf will always have a rounded tip and this leaf needs to be included in the leaf count.
 As the plant grows and develops this first leaf may die, so be sure to add it to the final leaf count.